11 Big Brand Mistakes Companies Regularly Make

 When it came out in 1975, Atari sold zero units at a toy industry trade show because it was priced at $79, an astronomical price point for the frame of reference of “toys.”
 It wasn’t until they contacted Sears, which sold a very successful home pinball machine for $200, that they sold 175,000 units by the end of the year.
 By distributing their console as a home sporting good, they were in a useful context for the customer—and they had a compelling price point.

-MISTAKE #8: Your brand doesn’t have “teeth.”
 Your brand strategy must be demonstrably true.
 It must have the power to make people believe it, trust it, and follow it because it offers compelling proof that it will live up to its promise—in other words, it has teeth.
 Those teeth can be an attribute, a feature, a fact, a guarantee, an ingredient—any special thing the brand offers and follows through with that provides its promise.
 The less debatable, the better.

 Look at Zappos, a brand that represents best-in-class customer service.
 That is no squishy promise because specifics back it up.
 For example, Zappos displays its phone number on every page of its website.
 And when you call it, a live person answers and seems genuinely glad you called.
 The Zappos promise of customer service has teeth.

-MISTAKE #9: You fail to narrow down your target customer.
 Your target customers are the people you want to attract more of.
 They are the people you are most able to delight because of your distinctive strengths.
 Most businesses characterize them in a superficial way and end up describing little of their inner world.
 Instead, characterize your target customer as a subtle and empathetic picture of how they view themselves.
 Remember that identifying your target customer does not eliminate your larger addressable market!

 “Picture your customers as sprinkled across a dartboard,” says Pedersen.
 “The full dartboard is your addressable market.
 You sell to the whole dartboard.
 The bull’s-eye is your target, the customers you must aim to please the most.
 The target customers in the middle will ideally influence the customers on the outer circles of the dartboard.”

-MISTAKE #10: You wind up too low or too high on the benefits ladder.
 A benefit ladder spells out the layers of your benefits from product features and specifications at the bottom, to functional benefits in the middle, to emotional benefits at the top.
 Savvy leaders choose to shine the spotlight on the rung of the ladder that is as high as their customer currently permits them to go, but no higher.
 The higher the better, until it is too high.
 The common errors here are choosing an emphasis on the ladder that is either too low (features and product attributes) or too high (the intangible, ethereal benefits).

 If you are too low on the ladder, features will not create high enough value for your customer that she will be moved to buy and pay meaningfully for your offering.
 When your focus is too high on the ladder, you are not providing accessible scaffolding for the customer to believe your promise.
 The linchpin of a ladder is its middle.
 The middle is low enough to be accessible to the customer—sharp-edged, believable, rationally easy-to-grasp.
 Focusing on the ladder’s middle enables you to deliver substantial value, gain a sizeable and defensible position, and appeal to emotions.

-MISTAKE #11: You try to reach all customers with one-size-fits-all messaging.
 There are five stages of a customer’s journey with your brand: Unaware, Aware, Consider, Purchase, and Loyal.
 Your goal should be to craft a messaging hierarchy for customers at every stage of the journey.
 Unfortunately, many people are tempted to develop a sentence or paragraph so great that it will serve all your purposes—all stages of the journey.
 Resist the temptation.
 There is no one magic message that will advance all customers at all journey stages.

 Further, it’s a mistake to conflate stages of the journey, either coming on too strong too soon (conflating the Aware or Consider stage with the Purchase stage) or bragging about your product features to someone not yet liking the promise (conflating the Consider or Purchase stage with the Loyal stage).
 Take your fences one at a time.